 Suffice to say the now established principles of silhouette (chunky is more casual than sleek), colour (tan is more casual than brown is more casual than black) and texture (suede is more casual than leather) all apply here.

 Assuming you don’t want to buy shorter jeans just for days when you might hit the b-ball court, or hem an existing pair (professionally, or with a pair of scissors if you’re into that frayed look), simply roll them to just above the top of your sneaks.
 Never more than twice, though, otherwise the resulting thickness will kill your vibe altogether.

 Suede desert boots, in particular, feature softer uppers and sole than other footwear styles, but they’re still rugged.
 Unsurprising for footwear worn by British soldiers in North Africa in WWII.

-Able to take a kicking, and look better for it, they can be worn with everything from shorts to suits in the right circumstances, but almost always ally well with jeans, smart or casual.
+Able to take a kicking, and look better for it, they can be worn with everything from shorts to suits in the right circumstances, but almost always they are a great style of shoes to wear with a pair of jeans, smart or casual.
 Because of their versatility, there’s no real hard-and-fast rule, but rolling them up to flash some covered ankle is strongly encouraged.

 Chunky boots also provide ballast for wider-legged denim; overly slim or skinny jeans on the other hand will contrast too harshly, which may well be your desired effect, but won’t fool anyone into thinking that you’re genuinely handy or outdoorsy.